The airline with the best average rating is Austrian Airlines with 7.3/10.

 Air Dolomiti E195 operating the last Lufthansa flight of the day to Munich.

 A glimpse at my aircraft wearing the Star Alliance livery.
-Hopefully not OE-LGO, as I flew that bird earlier in the year (see that report here!), and for me there is nothing worse than a repeated registration.
+Hopefully not OE-LGO, as I flew that bird earlier in the year (see that report here), and nothing worse than a repeated registration!

 Boarding began a few minutes late, and we all piled into a very old bus - one that felt like it was around during communist times!